elastos/Elastos.Hive.DevDocs/tech/manual/source/api.rst

      - string
      - no
      - the object CID that need sync.
+   * - local
+     - bool
+     - no
+     - sync

 .. list-table:: HTTP Response
    :widths: 15 10 10 30